apereo/cas/cas-server-documentation/installation/User-Interface-Customization.md

 | `casGenericSuccess` | Displayed when the user has been logged in without providing a service to be redirected to.
 | `casLoginView`  | Main login form.
 | `casLogoutView` | Main logout view.
-| `serviceErrorView` | Used in conjunction with the service registry feature, displayed when the service the user is trying to access is not allowed to use CAS.
+| `casServiceErrorView` | Used in conjunction with the service registry feature, displayed when the service the user is trying to access is
+ not allowed to use CAS.
 The default in-memory services registry configuration, in 'deployerConfigContext.xml', allows all users to obtain a service ticket to access all services.
 | `serviceErrorSsoView` | Displayed when a user would otherwise have experienced non-interactive single sign-on to a service that is, per services registry configuration, disabled from participating in single sign-on.
 (In the default services registry registrations, all services are permitted to participate in single sign-on, so this view will not be displayed.)